dovrosenberg/adhoc-reporter/README.md

         }

 * tableDOM (optional): a string to be passed to the dom property of the DataTable containing the results (see https://datatables.net/reference/option/dom for more information.)
 And DataTables extensions (css and js) you require should be placed into your /client/compatibility directory.
 And if you want to use the tabletools extension, you should also place the swf file in public/swf.
-* glyphicons (not required, but defaults to false): if true, uses Glyphicons for the collapsible panel icons; if false, uses Font Awesome

 ## License